-The MIIM curriculum is designed to give all students in the program a foundation.
+The MIM curriculum is designed to give all students in the program a foundation.
 Even if students have studied similar topics as part of previous degrees, we still require the courses to ensure that all MIM students have the same information.
 With that in mind, we will only waive courses in extenuating circumstances.
 The most updated information regarding waivers can be found on our ELMS MIM Student Portal.
-Be sure to include all required information when submitting a request, or it will be rejected.
+Be sure to include all required information when submitting a request.